More about Titian

 Here is what Wikipedia says about Titian

-pronounced [titˈtsjaːno veˈtʃɛlljo]; c.
-1488/90 – 27 August 1576), Latinized as Titianus, hence known in English as Titian (/ˈtɪʃən/ TISH-ən), was an Italian (Venetian) Renaissance painter of Lombard origin, considered the most important member of the 16th-century Venetian school.
+Italian: [titˈtsjaːno veˈtʃɛlljo]; c.
+1488/90 – 27 August 1576), Latinized as Titianus, hence known in English as Titian (/ˈtɪʃən/ TISH-ən), was an Italian Renaissance painter, the most important artist of Renaissance Venetian painting.
 He was born in Pieve di Cadore, near Belluno.
 During his lifetime he was often called da Cadore, 'from Cadore', taken from his native region.

 Recognized by his contemporaries as "The Sun Amidst Small Stars" (recalling the final line of Dante's Paradiso), Titian was one of the most versatile of Italian painters, equally adept with portraits, landscape backgrounds, and mythological and religious subjects.
 His painting methods, particularly in the application and use of colour, exerted a profound influence not only on painters of the late Italian Renaissance, but on future generations of Western artists.